mohmmed-aabed/Yelp-Camp/README.md

 # Yelp Camp

-YelpCamp is a campground rating application, where users can create their own campgrounds, view and comment on other's campgrounds.
+YelpCamp is a Campground Rating Application, where users can create their own campgrounds, view and comment on other's campgrounds.
 It used the following technologies: Bootstrap, EJS, Node.js, Express.js, MongoDB and others.

 The concept/design of this app was taken from Colt Steele's Web Developer Bootcamp course in Udemy.